 You’ll want to put the basket back into the housing then put in place the rubber gasket which helps seal the lid.
 Sometimes you may need to use a bit of lubricant, (we would suggest Lube Tube) to help place the gasket on the correct seating.
 Lastly put the lid back on and turn counter-clockwise to put in place.

 Testing your water yourself can be accomplished using testing strips.
-In this video we are using the Insta-3 Test Strip from the Lamotte Company.
+In this video we are using the Lamotte Insta-3 Test Strip.
 We have many different strips available for purchase and would be happy to assist you in selecting one.
 Take one of the strips and submerge in the pool water.
 Give a good swirl then promptly remove it.
 Coming on the side of the bottle is a handy measuring guide to assist you in optimizing your water by matching the color results to it.
 In this video we are testing for chlorine (1.0), alkalinity (80), and pH (7.2).
 As a result of this test we now know that this water is in great shape.

 Let’s Review 3 Easy Weekly Pool Checks: